oracle/odpi/samples/README.md

-This directory contains samples for ODPI-C. All of the executables can be built using the supplied Makefile.
+This directory contains samples for ODPI-C. All of the executables can be built using the supplied Makefile (Makefile.win32 for use with nmake on Windows).
 The executables will be placed in the subdirectory "build" and can be run from there.

 See the top level [README](../README.md) for the platforms and compilers that have been tested and are known to work.